miniflux/website/src/docs/howto.md

 getcap /usr/bin/miniflux
 /usr/bin/miniflux = cap_net_bind_service+ep
 ```

+Note that you will have to do this operation each time you upgrade Miniflux.

 <div class="info">
 Another way of doing this is to use the Systemd Socket Activation or a reverse-proxy like Nginx.